 After the nurse leaves they will prepare a report outlining the assessment need and what actions they took along with relevant history about you. from this they will make a set of recommendations for care, support and services to assist you. the report can take from 2-5 days to do after SchemeWise nurse visits you.
 You will receive the report in electronic and hardcopy forms once it is completed.

 What is the cost?

-SchemeWise community nurse assessments are undertaken at the applicable NDIS rate – whether you are already in the NDIS or seeking further information to support pre-planning ahead of joining the NDIS.
+SchemeWise registered nurse assessments are undertaken at the applicable NDIS rate (or agreed commercial rate if this suits your circumstances) - whether you are already in the NDIS or seeking further information to support pre-planning ahead of joining the NDIS.
 Whichever the case, the cost is usually less than seeing a specialist doctor or other specialist provider.

 If you are already an NDIS participant, your NDIS plan may be able to cover the cost of a nursing assessment report.
 When you talk to SchemeWise we can advise you further on this.